cgeyskens/phd/image-analysis/synapse-counting/README.md

 in the pipeline we will use certain segments of this filename name, that are hard coded which are the following: \
 gRNA column: [6] \
 hippocampal layer column: [8] and [9] (last two) \
-Brain: [0] \
+Brain: [0]

 ### Preprocessing parameters
+The processing parameters include:
+1. background substraction with rolling ball
+2. gaussian blur
+3. CLAHE
+4. Tophat
+5. Watershed for binary images
+6. minimum puncta size threshold
+7. threshold algorithm for binary images

+You can set preprocessing parameters inside a JSON file that the pipeline uses.
+You can customize these parameters before you run the pipeline with a notebook: `notebooks/handcrafted_parameters` \
+Then you can copy these parameters in: `scripts/preprocess_params.json` \

-### Parameter ranges
+### Parameter ranges for local peak maxima colocalization assessment
+For the local peak maxima colocalization, we need to set some ranges for certain parameters to detect local peak maxima's.
+1. pre_distance and post_distance: distance between individual (pre- and post) synaptic local peaks
+2. pre_threshold & post_threshold: threshold at which a local peak is detected
+3. max_distance_um: maximum distance at which a pre and postsynaptic local peak is considered a synapse.

+You can set parameter ranges inside a JSON file that the pipeline uses.
+You can customize these parameters before you run the pipeline with a notebook: `notebooks/local_peaks_maxima` \
+Then you can copy these parameters in: `scripts/optimization_param_ranges_local_peaks.json` \

 ### Other input parameters
+Inside the `nextflow.config` file you can the following pipeline parameters:
+1. Whether you would like to run the pipeline inside a conda environment, a docker container or an apptainer container.
+2. your path to the input directory
+3. your path to the output directory
+4. your path to the preprocessing parameters json file
+5. your path to the ocal peak optimization parameters json file
+6. which name segments to use from the image file name
+7. your pre- and postsynapse image channel
+8. nr of trials for finding the optimal parameters for local peak maxima detection

 ## Pipeline output

 ## Dependencies
 The pipeline can be run inside a Conda environment or a Docker image.
-Apptainer can also pull the docker image from DockerHub.
+Apptainer can also pull the docker image from DockerHub to run it in a HPC system.

 ## Limitations